MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/msal-based-azure-cli.md

 The MSAL token cache and service principal entries are saved as encrypted files on Windows, and plaintext files on Linux and MacOS.

 > [!IMPORTANT]
-> When using Azure CLI in a pipeline, like as Azure DevOps, ensure all tasks/stages are using versions of Azure CLI above v2.30.0 for MSAL-based azure CLI.
-Azure CLI 2.30.0 is not backwards compatible with Prior versions and throws and error when using incompatible errors.
+> When using Azure CLI in a pipeline like Azure DevOps, ensure all tasks and stages are using versions of Azure CLI above v2.30.0 for MSAL-based Azure CLI.
+Azure CLI 2.30.0 is not backwards compatible with prior versions and throws an error when working with versions below 2.30.0.

 ## Alternatives to consider

-Below are a couple alternatives you may consider for backwards compatibility:
+Below are a couple alternatives you may consider for stability:

 ### Calling `az account get-access-token`